lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 my own understanding of eighteenth century politics as “schools of thought” governed by memetic natural selection.

 Because politics occurs between individual people, not political parties, I argue that political affiliation, like literary genre, is not amenable to simple taxonomic classification.

-### more similar than different ###

-All of these schools of writing are, I argue, more similar than they are distinct, in the print marketplace of the 1790s.
-Which is to say, all of these individual writers are choosing strategies from the same pool of constrained choices.
-[Gothic strategies - Gamer] [Corresponding society strategies] [Poetic strategies - Mary Robinson] [Hannah More] [CONCLUSION: have to deal with everything at once; individuals, variety]